ummuhankeles/Medium-Klon/README.md

-# Medium-Klon
+# Medium Clone

-Html&Css ve Bootstrap kullanarak medium.com sitesinin anasayfası klonlandı.
+[Medium](https://medium.com/) website was cloned with Html&Css and Bootstrap.